This post was last updated on October 4th, 2022 at 03:18 pm.

 This shows the member how much they have given year to date.
 It is very important for your members to see what they have given on paper.
 Are they in line to meet the goal of their annual pledge?
 This will help them see reality.

 Invite your members to continue to give.
-Provide an envelope for their next contribution, or include instructions for online giving.
+Provide an envelope for their next donation, or include instructions for online giving.
 Ask them to do something, not just read something.

 Good Luck!
 Although with Quarterly Statements you won’t need any.

-For instructions on creating Contribution Statements in IconCMO, please visit our prior blog post The IRS and Your Contribution Statements.
+For instructions on creating Donation Statements in IconCMO, please visit our prior blog post The IRS and Your Donation Statements.

 Photo by Alan Witikoski